Adrian Mutu

 Adrian Mutu (/ro/; born 8 January 1979) is a Romanian professional football manager and former player.
 During his playing career, he was deployed as a forward or an attacking midfielder.

-Mutu started his career playing two years for Argeș Pitești and half a season for Dinamo București, before joining Inter Milan in Italy midway through the 1999–2000 Serie A. After only ten games with the Nerazzurri, he left for Hellas Verona and then Parma, for which he scored 39 goals in the next three years.
+Mutu started his career playing two years for Argeș Pitești and one year for Dinamo București, before joining Inter Milan in Italy midway through the 1999–2000 Serie A season.
+After only ten games with the Nerazzurri, he left for Hellas Verona and then Parma, for which he scored 39 goals in the next three years.
 His excellent form brought him a €22.5 million transfer to Chelsea and a nomination for the Ballon d'Or in 2003.
 Following a failed drug test, he was released and returned to Serie A to join Juventus.
 After the 2006 Italian football scandal and the relegation of Juventus to Serie B, Mutu decided to join Fiorentina, where he played consistently for the next five years.
 He then had a season at Cesena and French club Ajaccio, before returning to his native country with Petrolul Ploiești in 2014.
 After two more brief spells with Pune City and ASA Târgu Mureș, Mutu retired from professional football in 2016.

-A controversial figure off the field, Mutu received widespread attention following a positive test for cocaine while playing for Chelsea in 2005, which resulted in his immediate release from the club, a subsequent seven-month ban from the Football Association, and Mutu later being ordered to pay £15.2 million in damages to his former employers, the largest financial penalty in FIFA history.
+A controversial figure off the field, Mutu received widespread attention following a positive test for cocaine while playing for Chelsea in 2005, which resulted in his immediate release from the club, a subsequent seven-month ban from the Football Association, and an order to pay £15.2 million in damages to his former employers, the largest financial penalty in FIFA history.
 He has unsuccessfully tried to appeal the fine numerous times, and was banned for a second time in 2010 following a positive test for sibutramine while at Fiorentina.

-From his international debut in 2000, Mutu played 77 matches for the Romania national team and scored 35 goals, a joint record alongside Gheorghe Hagi.
+From his international debut in 2000, Mutu played 77 matches for the Romania national team and scored 35 goals, making him the joint all-time top-scorer alongside Gheorghe Hagi.
 He was included in the country's squads at the UEFA European Championship in 2000 and 2008.
-A four-time winner of the Romanian Footballer of the Year award, only Gheorghe Popescu and Gheorghe Hagi have received the award more times, with six and seven wins, respectively.
+Mutu earned the Romanian Footballer of the Year award four times, a total surpassed only by Gheorghe Popescu and Gheorghe Hagi, who have won six and seven times, respectively.

 Club career

+Argeș Pitești

+Mutu was born on 8 January 1979 in Călinești, Romania and began playing junior-level football in 1987 at Argeș Pitești.
+He made his Divizia A debut at age 18 on 16 March 1997, when coach Ion Moldovan sent him to replace Marcel Abăluță for the final minutes of a 0–0 draw against Oțelul Galați.
+Mutu scored his first goal in the competition on 18 October in a 3–1 home win over Steaua București.
+Subsequently, he played six games in the 1998–99 UEFA Cup and scored once against Dinamo Baku and twice against İstanbulspor, helping Argeș get past these teams in the qualifying rounds, but they were defeated by Celta Vigo in the first round.
+During these years, Mutu formed an offensive partnership with Constantin Barbu.